Rogilla: Racing career

 Rogilla began his racing career two months short of his fourth season.
 His racing colours were black, with red armbands and cap.
-Rogilla was lightly framed and 15.3 hands tall and despite various injuries and illnesses was best remembered for his tremendous courage against the best in the depression era.
+Rogilla was lightly framed and 15.3 hands tall.
 In 17 of the races he contested he won eight by a neck or less, lost four by a neck or less and figured in five dead heats for first.
-He always pulled hard in races, which cost him any chance in the three Melbourne Cups he contested.

-His best season was at six years of age, when he won 11 from 17 starts and in 1934 he defeated the champion Peter Pan in four successive meetings including the AJC Kings Cup.
+In 1934 he defeated the champion Peter Pan in four successive meetings, including the AJC Kings Cup.

 Rogilla when racing in Melbourne was stabled at Caulfield with trainer Cecil T Godby who trained the Caulfield Cup winners Purser 1924, Gaine Carrington 1933 and Northwind 1936.

-J.E.(Ted) Boadle proprietor 'Star Shoeing Forge' Hamilton, Newcastle was a master blacksmith and racecourse farrier for 33 years originally from Grafton was accredited with Rogilla's success to withstand racing over multiple seasons when shod with special bar shoes and raced in bar plates also accompanied trainer Les Haigh to Melbourne for the 1932 Caulfield Cup.
-Ted Boadle also put the first set of shoes on the champion Beauford best remembered for his historic clashes with the wonder horse Gloaming and in later years was secretary of the Newcastle Farriers Association for a 6-year period.
+J.E.(Ted) Boadle proprietor 'Star Shoeing Forge' Hamilton, Newcastle was a master blacksmith and racecourse farrier for 33 years.
+Originally from Grafton, he was accredited with Rogilla's success to withstand racing over multiple seasons due to the special bar shoes and bar plates he used.
+Rogilla was also accompanied trainer Les Haigh to Melbourne for the 1932 Caulfield Cup.
+Ted Boadle also put the first set of shoes on the champion Beauford, best remembered for his competition with Gloaming.
+In later years he was secretary of the Newcastle Farriers Association, for a 6-year period.

-Trainer Les Haigh was born in 1892 at Bega and a former jockey in the Muswellbrook area relocated his stables at 64 Everton Street Hamilton, Newcastle to Sydney and in 1934 purchased leading Randwick trainer Frank Marsden's 10 box stables at 11 Bowral Street Kensington directly opposite the now Tulloch Lodge.
-The 'Gaulusville' stables are legendary and were built and named soon after 1897 by Melbourne Cup winning jockey Stephen Callinan who rode Gaulus to victory but it was also Phar Lap who began his racing career there in 1929.
+Trainer Les Haigh was born in 1892 at Bega.
+A former jockey in the Muswellbrook area, Haigh relocated his stables at 64 Everton Street Hamilton, Newcastle to Sydney.
+In 1934 he purchased leading Randwick trainer Frank Marsden's 10 box stables at 11 Bowral Street Kensington.
+The 'Gaulusville' stables were built and named soon after 1897 by Melbourne Cup winning jockey Stephen Callinan.
+Phar Lap began his racing career there in 1929.

-Frank Marsden originally from Gunnedah was mentor to the outstanding gallopers Furious 1921 VRC Derby & VRC Oaks, Richmond Main 1919 AJC Derby & VRC Derby, Prince Viridis 1918 AJC St Leger & VRC St Leger, Cagou 1913 & 1917 AJC Metropolitan Handicap and the 1919 & 1922 AJC Sydney Cup winners Ian 'Or & Prince Charles.
+Frank Marsden, originally from Gunnedah, trained Furious 1921 VRC Derby & VRC Oaks, Richmond Main 1919 AJC Derby & VRC Derby, Prince Viridis 1918 AJC St Leger & VRC St Leger, Cagou 1913 & 1917 AJC Metropolitan Handicap and the 1919 & 1922 AJC Sydney Cup winners Ian 'Or & Prince Charles.

-Rogilla's racing record: 70 starts for 26 wins (including 5 dead heats), 12 seconds, 11 thirds and 21 unplaced runs.
+Rogilla's racing record was 70 starts for 26 wins (including 5 dead heats), 12 seconds, 11 thirds and 21 unplaced runs.